Battle of Te-li-Ssu: The battle

 On 14 June, Oku advanced his forces northward toward the entrenched Russian positions near the village of Telissu.
 Stackelberg had reasonable prospects for victory that day.
 The Russians had possession of the high ground and field artillery.
 However, rather than cooperating with the defenders by charging straight up the valley into the Russian defenses, Oku advanced the 3rd and 5th Divisions along the center as a feint, while maneuvering the 4th Division rapidly to the west in order to envelop the Russian right flank.
 Although Russian outposts detected this move, misty weather prevented them from using their heliographs to warn Stakelberg in time.

 The battle began with an artillery engagement, which demonstrated the superiority of the Japanese guns not only in number but also in accuracy.
 The new Russian Putilov M-1903 field gun was first introduced in this battle, but it was ineffective due to lack of training of the crews and the outdated conceptions of the senior artillery officers.
 The better Japanese artillery seem to have had a significant effect throughout the battle.

-As the Japanese divisions in the center commenced skirmishing, Stakelberg judged that the enemy threat would come against his left flank, rather than his right flank, and thus committed his main reserve in that direction.
+As the Japanese divisions in the center commenced skirmishing, Stackelberg judged that the enemy threat would come against his left flank, rather than his right flank, and thus committed his main reserve in that direction.
 It was a costly mistake.

 Skirmishing continued until late night, and Oku decided to launch his main assault at dawn.
 Likewise, Stackelberg had also determined that the morning of 15 June was the time for his own decisive counter-stroke.
 Incredibly, Stackelberg issued only verbal orders to his field commanders and left the actual time of the attack vague.
 Individual commanders, not knowing when to launch the attack, and without any written orders, did not take action until around 07:00.
 As only about a third of the First East Siberian Rifle Division under Lieutenant General Aleksandr Gerngross committed to the attack, it surprised the Japanese 3rd Division but did not prevail, and soon collapsed in failure.
 Before long Stackelberg received panicked reports of a strong Japanese attack on his exposed right flank.
 To avoid envelopment, the Russians began to fall back, abandoning their precious artillery as Oku's 4th and 5th Divisions pressed their advantage.
 Stakelberg issued the order to retreat at 11:30, but fierce fighting continued through 14:00.
 Russian reinforcements arrived by train just as the Japanese artillery was targeting the train station.
 By 15:00, Stackelberg was facing a major defeat, but a sudden torrential rainstorm slowed the Japanese advance and enabled him to extricate his beleaguered forces towards Mukden.

 The only Russian offensive to relieve Port Arthur thus came to a disastrous end for Russia.